razz-singh/PHPSamples/README.md

 Run the application and enjoy.

-# 2. Next Sample Will Uploading Soon :)
+# 2. Php QR Code Generator

 Php QR Code generator using php

+# 3. Next Sample Will Uploading Soon :)